yvaishalirao/whatraworkshop/README.md

 # GREETINGS!
 WELCOME TO THE GUIDE :)

 ## CLONE A REPO
-- 1.Go to GitHub.
+- Go to GitHub.
-- 2.Click on the green "New" button to create a new repository.
+- Click on the green "New" button to create a new repository.
-- 3.Give your repository a name (e.g., "MyFirstRepo").
+- Give your repository a name (e.g., "MyFirstRepo").
-- 4.Check the box "Add a README file" (optional but recommended).
+- Check the box "Add a README file" (optional but recommended).
-- 5.Click the "Create repository" button at the bottom.
+- Click the "Create repository" button at the bottom.
-- 6.Once your repository is created, you need to copy it to your computer.
+- Once your repository is created, you need to copy it to your computer.
 This is called cloning.
 Here’s how to do it:

 Open your terminal or command prompt or git bash.
 Type the following command